-Pipeline performance depends on the size and characteristics of your data, the structure of your pipeline, and the plugins your pipeline is using.
-By learning about pipeline execution, you will understand what pipeline settings you can adjust and the performance impact they will have.
+Pipeline performance depends on the size and characteristics of your data, the structure of your pipeline, cluster sizing, and the plugins your Cloud Data Fusion pipeline is using.
+This page describes the pipeline settings that you can adjust and the impact they have on performance.

 Pipelines allow you to specify the number of CPUs and amount of memory to be given to the Spark driver and to each Spark executor.
 Because the driver doesn't do much work, its' default of 1 CPU and 2 GB of memory is generally enough to run most pipelines.
 You may need to increase the memory for pipelines that contain many stages or large schemas.
 The number of CPUs assigned to an executor determines the number of tasks the executor can run in parallel.